xelixdev/django-pgviews-redux/README.md

 ### Updating Views

-Sometimes your models change and you need your Database Views to reflect the new data.
-Updating the View logic is as simple as modifying the underlying SQL and
+Sometimes your models change, and you need your Database Views to reflect the new data.
-running:
+Updating the View logic is as simple as modifying the underlying SQL and running:

 ```
 python manage.py sync_pgviews --force